Free shipping to Canada and the US for orders over $40

 Whether you’re looking to impress co-workers in the lunchroom or have an interest in DIY projects and want to try roasting your own beans at home, we found 5 (interesting) things you may not know about coffee roasting:

-Once you arrive at the precise roast color point, the bean needs to be rapidly cooled, to prevent further darkening.
-Coffee beans continue to get darker in color, even after they've been taken out of the roaster!
+Once you arrive at the precise roast colour point, the bean needs to be rapidly cooled, to prevent further darkening.
+Coffee beans continue to get darker in colour, even after they've been taken out of the roaster!

 One of the most common misconceptions about coffee is that dark roasts have more caffeine – this is false!
 The longer a coffee bean is roasted, the less caffeine it has.
 So if you’re looking for more jolt in your morning cup of Joe, go with a light roast selection like our Original Hazelnut Vanilla.